bmaunde/guidelines/Magento/magento-cloud-setup.md

     ssh-keygen -t rsa -b 4096 -C "<your github email address>" eval "$(ssh-agent -s)"
     ssh-add ~/.ssh/id_rsa
  When asked for the filename when executing the keygen command, ensure the name is id_rsa.
-If you choose a different name, make sure
+If you choose a different name, make sure the add command has the right file name.

+You will need to copy the generated key so you can use it in GitHub and Magen

 Once you have checked out the branch you require for the first time, you need to remove the remote git connection to magento cloud and replace that with the GitHub repository.
 To do this, please execute the following commands from your installation directory: